 Interested in learning more about the whys and hows of integrating machine learning into credit risk analysis?
 We’re happy to share our thoughts on the convergence of machine learning and big data in credit risk management.

-With the number of people looking to get loans for varying purposes increasing with every passing day, the credit industry needs to realise the significance and benefits of financial inclusion.
+With the number of people looking to get personal loans for varying purposes increasing with every passing day, the credit industry needs to realise the significance and benefits of financial inclusion.
 After all, only a small percentage of people in Asia have a formal credit history; to work towards closing the lending gap that still exists, companies need to look into other ways to evaluate a person’s creditworthiness.
 It’s realities like these that led to Fibe and all its innovations in the credit space.

 As the usage of smartphones grows and the financial systems worldwide gradually become internet-based, tracing a person’s digital footprints has become a lot easier.
 Besides, collecting alternative data has inarguably gotten simpler than accumulating traditional credit data.